ESIPFed/SeREEn/README.md

 # SeREEn
-initial repo for Semantic Resource for Earth and Environment (SeREEn)
+initial repo for Semantic Resources for Earth and Environment (SeREEn)